Marketing is getting tougher.

 This comes back to the "Attendees will be able to..." principle.
 Answer the following questions:

-Present the answers to those questions early on in the webinar.
-This will motivate the audience and increase engagement, because it establishes what they're striving for.
+Present the answers to those questions early on.
+This will motivate the audience and increase engagement.

-If you're not big on graphic design, you can check out services like Venngage for cool, informative visual aids like infographics and flowcharts.
+If you're not big on graphic design, you can check out services like Venngage.
+They offer cool, informative visual aids like infographics and flowcharts.

 If it's worth saying, it's worth saying again.

-Make sure everyone in the (virtual) room gets your key points by rephrasing, restating, remixing.
+Make sure everyone in the (virtual) room gets your key points.
+Rephrase, restate, and remix.

-For example, let's say I'm encouraging people to use visualizations to improve their freethrows.
-I can't leave it at "Use visualizations to improve your freethrows."
+For example, say I'm teaching folks to use visualizations to improve their freethrows.
+I can't just say "Use visualizations to improve your freethrows."